-3.2.1 Footprint partitioning
+1.3.2.1 Feature extraction

-The input footprint is partitioned using lines that are derived from roof planes that are detected in the building point cloud.
-The roof planes are detected using a region-growing algorithm and then two type of lines are derived from the planes: boundary lines and intersection lines (see Figure 5a).
+The roof-partition is made using lines that are derived from roof planes that are extracted from the building point cloud.
+The roof planes are detected using a region-growing algorithm and then two type of lines are derived from the planes: boundary lines and intersection lines (see Figure 1.6 step 3).
 The boundary lines are created by detecting lines in the boundary of the $\alpha$ -shape of each detected roof plane.
-The intersection lines are created where adjacent planes intersect, eg on the top of the gable roof in Figure 5a.
+The intersection lines are created where adjacent planes intersect, such as on the top of a gable roof.